Guides on Caring for Living Things

 Celebrate the successes: a new leaf!
 Purple flowers on the windowsill!

 When the time comes, the owner will take them all away.
-You’ll be relieved and if you look closely, a little sad, but it’s important not to get attached to such a stressful lifestyle.
-Keep your head on straight; the sparks of joy aren’t worth the trouble, nor the shame of failure.
+You’ll be relieved and, if you look closely, a little sad, but it’s important not to get attached to such a stressful lifestyle.
+Keep your head on straight: the sparks of joy aren’t worth the trouble, nor the shame of failure.

 Dwell in the irony that your success in sustaining life has left you experiencing the loss of life, when all the plants are gone.
 The reminders are everywhere: the circular leaves of the plant you couldn’t quite keep healthy have drifted under the dinner table.
 The blossoms you were so proud of got knocked loose and fell as the owner lifted the plant out of its place in the sun, and now they are rotting next to the window pane.
 On her way out the door, the plant thief dropped one of the cactuses and you can’t stop finding the little pebbles it was potted in.
-You’ll find it's impossible to sweep them all up, like they’re a part of the century-old house: a mess you can’t bear to look at and a ghost you can’t expel.
+You’ll discover it's impossible to sweep them all up, like they’re a part of the century-old house: a mess you can’t bear to look at and a ghost you can’t expel.

 Encourage the kids to be interested in bugs.
 When the kids like bugs, you don’t have to be the one leading the charge for any rescue missions or murders.
 “Wow, you should be an entomologist!” you say, as you lead the child with their dead bug to the backyard for a proper burial, or as they chase a wasp with a jar.
 If only some babysitter had fostered your confidence with bugs, you think, you’d have a much easier time living alone.